 Take on a leadership role in school (This would be considered 'worldly' and political in nature.
 JW's are separate from the world)

-JW's 'Avoid Sexual Misconduct' (The WT says, 'Love for fellow humans will deter you from engaging in sexual misconduct.'
+JW's 'Avoid Sexual Misconduct' (The Watchtower says, 'Love for fellow humans will deter you from engaging in sexual misconduct.'
 WT, Nov 15, 2006, Article: 'Keep Yourself In God's Love!'
 Subtitle: 'Display True Love for Others', par 11; Also see, WT, Nov 15, 2006, Article: 'An Issue That Involves You', Subtitle: 'Avoid Sexual Misconduct) See Jehovah's High Moral Standards

 Do suggestive and immodest dancing in a public place.
 This could put the organization in a bad light.
 Sexual misconduct is not allowed (WT, Aug 15, 1987, Article: 'Youths—Are You Spiritually Progressive?'
 Subtitle: 'Evidenced by Conduct', 1st par)